vas3k/pepic/README.md

 </div>

 PEPIC is a small proxy for uploading and serving pictures and videos.
-I use it in my [pet-projects](https://github.com/vas3k/vas3k.club) and for [my blog](https://vas3k.com).
+I use it for my [pet-projects](https://github.com/vas3k/vas3k.club) and on [my blog](https://vas3k.com).
-It can convert, resize and optimize uploaded media in-flight to save me monies and bandwidth.
+PEPIC can convert, resize and optimize media files in-flight to save you monies and bandwidth.
+And it's dead simple.

 It's not meant to be used by anyone else, but if you're brave enough — give it a try.
-Maybe we become friends.
+Maybe we'll become friends.

 ## 🔮 Building and playing with it locally